 1. Rock kills focus

-Rock is a heavy user of ‘jarring’, where the guitars often don’t play ‘on the beat’, instead around it, purposely going too fast or slow to create an effect of being a little in front or behind.
+Rock is a heavy user of ‘jarring’, where the guitars often don’t play ‘on the beat’, instead of around it, purposely going too fast or slow to create an effect of being a little in front or behind.

 The ensuing confusing rattling through your subconscious brain is called dissonance - the reason they do it is twofold - to keep you paying attention, and manipulate your emotions into a vague feeling of longing.
 So Rock kills your concentration and makes you feel uneasy and dissatisfied.
 Not suitable for focusing on creative work!